viktornilsson/viktornilsson.github.io/_posts/2024-06-10-caching-layers.md

 ### 5. Monitoring
-To be able to understand what's cached and not it's almost necessary to monitor your requests/responsens some how.
+To be able to understand what's cached and not it's almost necessary to monitor your requests/responses somehow.
 Fastly for example has built in support for this. https://docs.fastly.com/en/guides/logging-endpoints

 ![Fastly logs](/images/cache_logs.png)